07HaleemaZehera/07HaleemaZehera/README.md

 <h1 align="center">Hi 👋 I'm Haleema Zehera </h1>
 <p align="center">

-<h3 align="center">--I'm a Full Stack Web Developer skilled in MERN stack who focuses on writing clean and efficient code.</h3>
-<h5><center>I have always been interested in science and technology, but only after my graduation did I become passionate about programming.
-In a series of coincidences, I came across Masai School.
-When I saw their course structure, I became fascinated with the balance between theoretical knowledge and hands-on practical experience.
-That's when I began my journey towards becoming a full stack web developer.
-Currently, I have expertise in HTML, CSS, and JavaScript.
-Additionally, I am well-versed in Node.js, Express, MongoDb, Data Structures and Algorithms.
-As much as I am passionate about coding, I am also a problem solver, a quick learner, with a flexible mindset.</center></h5>
+<h3 align="center"> **A Full stack web developer and well-versed in MERN / MEAN stack, along with a knack of building applications with utmost efficiency.
+As much as I am passionate about coding, I am also a problem solver, a quick learner with a flexible mindset.
+I would like to work in an organization that offers opportunities to enhance my professional skills and help me grow and develop alongwith it.**</center></h5>
 <!-- ![This is an image](https://image.shutterstock.com/image-vector/set-web-development-doodles-vector-260nw-1305828340.jpg) -->
 <!-- <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/116207..."/> -->
 <!-- <img src="https://your-image-url.type" width="100" height="100" align="right>  -->